mernaadell/ITWolf-Task/README.md

               5. All Categories (you can see all categories Create new one ,edit and delete)
 <hr>
 ## Design
-1. I was using laravel deafult authentication
+1. I was using laravel deafult authentication <br>
-2. I used blog post bootstrap template https://startbootstrap.com/template/blog-post
+2. I used blog post bootstrap template https://startbootstrap.com/template/blog-post <br>
-3. I used admin panel bootstrap template https://github.com/secondtruth/startmin
+3. I used admin panel bootstrap template https://github.com/secondtruth/startmin <br>
 <hr>

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/31679900/123519391-fc2a9200-d678-11eb-9032-644d40e9a4d0.gif)